 Please do not bring your camper to Firwood if they are sick prior to their week of camp.
 If any camper or family member within the household has experienced vomiting, diarrhea, fever or all of those symptoms; they must stay home until at least 24 hours has passed.
 Firwood will not admit sick campers for the protection of both campers and our staff.
 These requirements have been mandated by the Whatcom County Health Department.

 what if my camper has a peanut or tree nut allergy?

-Working with you as a parent; we will do our best to try and create a safe environment through educating the counselor and cabin mates on food allergies.
+Working with you as a parent; we will do our best to create a safe environment through educating the counselor and cabin mates on food allergies.
 Parents must be careful to pack safe care packages that do not include any peanut or tree nut products.

 The counselor who has a camper with allergies will also meet with the Health Aide to discuss use of an Epi-pen (you may also meet the counselor).
 We ask that you send two Epi-pens to camp.
 The camp has central locations in which your camper will never be too far from the Infirmary.
 The Sudden Valley Fire Department/EMTs are only 1.5 miles from camp in the event of an emergency.

 what if my camper has a food allergy?